 If you’re not updated on the latest tax facts and statistics, you could make mistakes or miscalculations that might lead to a tax case.
 Fortunately, tax cases are generally civil in nature.
 However, in some instances, the case can become criminal, requiring the issuance of an arrest warrant.

 An arrest warrant is issued only after the tax case has been prosecuted and a tax crime has been charged.
 Here, the government may use an indictment or information to charge the crime.
 If there is sufficient evidence for the indictment of the taxpayer-defendant, then they may issue an arrest warrant.

 This article will walk you through the process of arrest warrant issuance.

 What is an Arrest Warrant?

-An arrest warrant is a document issued by a judge or magistrate in a court of law authorizing law enforcement officers to arrest a person accused of a crime.
+An arrest warrant is a document that a judge or magistrate in a court of law issues, authorizing law enforcement officers to arrest a person accused of a crime.

-Before an arrest warrant is granted, the government must establish probable cause for apprehending the defendant.
+Before granting an arrest warrant, the government must establish probable cause for apprehending the defendant.
 Generally, the evidence must be presented when requesting an arrest warrant to prove such probable cause.